Hello and welcome to the library subject support page for our Partner Colleges and Institutions.

 We have put together a list of all of the online resources which UK Partner College students can access and also for International Partner Colleges and Institutions.
 There are a few of our resources which are not available to Partner Colleges due to publishers' or licensing restrictions.

-We also have Study Skills Tutors that can help you with academic writing, time management, assignment structure and a lot more.
-For more information please visit https://libguides.staffs.ac.uk/academicskills.
+We also have Academic Librarian & Skills Tutors that can help you with academic writing, time management, assignment structure and a lot more.
+For more information please visit Academic Study Skills.

 We are always happy to see students for a one to one.
-To make an appointment (typically lasting between 30 minutes and 1 hour) please contact us.
-You will find contact details to the right of your screen.
-Or, if you are studying from distance please email us at firstname.lastname@example.org
+To make an appointment (typically lasting between 30 minutes and 1 hour) please use our online booking system.
+If you have any other queries please email us at firstname.lastname@example.org

 Good luck with your studies!